Operations- and Uncertainty-Aware Installation of FACTS Devices in a Large Transmission System: Optimization framework for finding optimal location of FACTS devices

+Our multi-scenario, operations aware nonlinear and nonconvex optimization problem, allowing installation of the static capacitors at any lines and static var compensators at any loading nodes, is stated, in terms of continuous variables (no discrete degrees of freedom) for both installation and operational degrees of freedom as follows:

-subject to:
+subject to

-Variables with bars on the top represent capacities of the newly installed Series Capacitors (SCs) and Static Var Compensators (SVCs).
-Both capacities and respective operational values are among the decision variables, where the latter (operational values) are constrained by capacities.
+Variables $\overline{\triangle x}, \overline{\triangle Q}$ represent capacities of the newly installed series capacitors (SCs) and static VAR compensators (SVCs).
+These are investment, i.e. 1st stage, decision variables. $y^{(a)} = (x,V, \theta, P, Q, \triangle x, \triangle Q)^{(a)}$ represent the second-stage decision variables associated with operations under particular scenario (thus labeled by $^{(a)}$).
+Notice that the second-stage decision variables include scenario-specific settings of the installed FACTS devices.
+Operational settings (2nd stage decision variables) are constrained by the available capacities (1st stage decision variables).

-The objective function in \eqref{OPT} consists of three terms.
-The first two terms \cite{ref22,ref23} express the capital investment costs of the installation of the two types of FACTS devices.
-Guided by the key message from the field of compressed sensing \cite{06Don}, we choose the $l_1$ norm representation for the investment terms to promote sparsity of the FACTS placements.
-The third term in the objective stands for the operational cost.
-Here the summation is over $K$ scenarios accounting for occurrence probabilities of the scenarios ($T_a$) multiplied by the number of service years.
-Including multiple scenarios over the multi-year time-horizon we thus consider here an operational aware planning.
+The objective function in Eq. \eqref{OPT} consists of three terms.
+The first two terms express the capital investment costs of the installation of the two types of FACTS devices.
+Guided by the key message from the field of compressed sensing \cite{06Don}, the $l_1$ norm representation is chosen for the investment terms to promote sparsity of the FACTS device placement.
+The third term in the objective stands for the operational cost introducing explicit dependence on the settings of all the considered scenarios.
+Here the summation is over $K$ scenarios accounting for occurrence probabilities of the scenarios ($T_a$) multiplied by the number of service years considered for planning horizon.
+By including multiple scenarios over the multi-year time horizon, we thus consider operational-aware planning.

+It is important to emphasize the main point, and also difficulty, in solving the multi-scenario problem -- the problem cannot be split into independent optimization problems, each associated with an individual scenario.
+The scenarios are coupled through the expected operational cost in the objective function.
+Obviously there always exists at least one scenario for which scenario-dependent decision variables coincide with the respective capacity-related decision variables (otherwise optimal capacities would allow reduction to decrease the investment cost), however for the most part (majority of the scenarios) operational settings are strictly smaller than the capacity.